What is this?

 Source code

 The full source is on GitHub.
-The data pipeline runs as a GitHub Action with no external infrastructure.
+The data pipeline runs automatically with no external infrastructure.